 Day 6 – Viña del Mar to Santiago to Puerto Varas

-Today is a the biggest travel day of the 9 day Chile itinerary (outside of your travels into and out of Chile).
+Today is a the biggest travel day of this Chile itinerary (outside of your travels into and out of Chile).
 By the end of the day, you’ll be in Puerto Varas in the Chilean Lake District.

 Viña del Mar to Santiago